Tutorial

 claude mcp get github

-If the server does not appear, check the boring things first:
+If the server is missing, check the boring things first:

-• you added it in the same repo scope you are now testing
+• you added it in the scope you are actually testing

-• the PAT is still valid and has the repo access you need
+• the PAT still has the repo access you need

 • Docker is running if you chose the local route

-• you are not mixing the new add-json command with an older Claude version that needs the legacy syntax
+• you are not mixing the wrong command format with the wrong Claude Code version or Windows shell behavior

 Use GitHub MCP tools only for context gathering.